 Trekkers have to be mindful of the following tips during their Everest Base Camp trek:

-- Visit during the best season: Be sure to visit the location during spring and autumn, which are the best seasons for pleasant weather and trail conditions.
+• Visit during the best seasons: Be sure to visit the location during spring and autumn, when the weather is pleasant and the trails are in optimal condition.

-- Promote eco-friendly trekking: Don’t litter or harm any natural element in Khumbu, and aim to promote eco-friendly treks.
+• Promote eco-friendly trekking: Avoid littering and harming any natural elements in Khumbu, and strive to promote eco-friendly treks.

-- Acclimatize: To prevent altitude sickness, always be considerate about acclimatization.
-As soon as you see any symptoms of altitude sickness, it is recommended that you temporarily stop your journey and acclimatize where you are.
+• Acclimatize: To prevent altitude sickness, always be considerate about acclimatization.
+As soon as you see any symptoms of altitude sickness, it is recommended that you temporarily stop your journey and acclimate where you are.

-- Hire porters and guides: Trekkers must hire porters and guides on the EBC trek for comfort, convenience, and better chances of success.
+• Hire porters and guides: Trekkers should hire porters and guides on the EBC trek for added comfort, convenience, and a better chance of success.

 Conclusion